Trump threatens new tariffs on European allies over Greenland until deal reached, as thousands protest

 Trump added in his post that the US has sought to acquire Greenland for more than 150 years and argued that modern weapons systems and missile defense projects, including the “Golden Dome,” make control of the territory especially important.

-His repeated statements have strained diplomatic relations between the US and Denmark, which owns the territory but gives the local population the right to self-determination, while also prompting condemnation from NATO’s European member states.
+His repeated statements have strained diplomatic relations between the US and Denmark, whose realm includes Greenland, an autonomous territory with broad self-government and the right to self-determination, while also prompting condemnation from NATO’s European member states.

 How Trump could impose tariffs